 Although your abdominals play second fiddle to your hip flexors in Navasana, they are still chugging along.
 While all of your abdominals are firing away in this pose, your transversus abdominis has the biggest job.
 It’s responsible for the “navel toward spine” action and it’s working hard to your torso stable and upright.

 Your adductor muscles are working to keep your inner legs squeezed together.
 To strengthen this group even more, experiment with squeezing a block between your inner legs in this pose.

 Your spinal muscles, especially the erector spinae group, are engaging to help your torso stay upright.
 They’re working with your abdominals to maintain the natural curves of your spine.

 SEQUENCING FOR PARIPURNA NAVASANA

 You can sprinkle Navasana nearly anywhere throughout your practice and classes.
 Practicing Navasana early in the sequence helps students warm up and connect to their center.
 Practicing Navasana toward the end of the sequence can help ensure that you and your students feel physically satiated—especially if you want to create a more demanding experience.
 If you feature Navasana in your practice and do several of them, be sure to include a few hip flexor and quad openers afterward.
 This will help re-lengthen these muscles after working to fatigue.

-WHERE CAN I LEARN MORE ABOUT ANATOMY, SEQUENCING, AND TEACHER TRAINING?
+WHERE CAN I LEARN MORE ABOUT ANATOMY, SEQUENCING, AND YOGA TEACHER TRAINING?

 I offer both online trainings and live, in-the-flesh ones around the world.
 Here are a few of the courses that are currently open.
 (For a full schedule, go to my Schedule page):